marians/rebrow/README.md

 When running the image, make sure to get your links right.
 For example, if your redis server is running in a container named `myredis`, start your rebrow container like this:

 ```
-docker run --rm -ti -p 5001:5001 --link myredis:myredis marian/rebrow
+docker run --rm -ti -p 5001:5001 --link myredis:myredis jondkelley/rebrow:latest
 ```

-Then access rebrow via `http://<your-docker-ip>:5001/` and set the host name in the login screen to `myredis`.
+Then access rebrow via `http://<your-docker-ip>:5001/` and set the host name in the login screen to `redis` or your Redis instance if it's something else..

+## Contributers

+* 2014 Marian Steinbach
+* 2021 Jonathan Kelley

 ## License